 |Skip-Bo :) Works perfect.
 Quick learning curve also, but everyone knew how to play.|

 |Blockus :) Wonderful game that I highly recommend.
 My youngest son loves that he can always beat Grandma in this game.
 Works great and most rotations got through it twice.|

 Clue :( I wasn't sure how it would go, and it didn't.
-This game works best if you read the other players as you go.
+This game works best if you read facial clues from the other players as you go.
 Hard to do when you are picking up the cards from someone else in the middle of the game.

 Rummikub :( Works, but only if the players know how to play it.
 The little kids had a hard time with it, but I love this game.